pbrisbin/yesod-markdown/README.md

             |]
 ```

-The default extensions are minimal, you can specify you're preferred
+The default extensions are minimal, you can specify your preferred
 [extensions][] with `markdownToHtmlWithExtensions`:

 [extensions]: http://hackage.haskell.org/package/pandoc/docs/Text-Pandoc-Extensions.html